2017 Griffin Queens Beast

 The 1oz Griffin Queens Beast marks the 2nd in the Royal Mint Beasts series of ten.
 Reimagined by renowned designer Jody Clark, the lion represents the first of the ten heraldic beasts which stood guard at Queen Elizabeth’s coronation in 1953.

 The plaster models can still be found, now housed at the Canadian Museum of History in Quebec, with replicas standing in Kew Gardens.
-The 1oz fine gold coin has a face value of £100 and therefore is free from Capital Gains Tax.
+The 1oz fine gold bullion coin has a face value of £100 and therefore is free from Capital Gains Tax.

 What is a Griffin?